dobladamark/Sentence-Analyzer/README.md

 # Sentence-Analyzer

-This project is a simple JavaScript text analyzer that counts:
+This project is a simple text analyzer that counts:

 -Vowels